linkuello/Health-online/README.md

 # HealthCare Website
 A health care community and self-healthy management system built using the Django framework.
-Users can easily post content and engage in social interactions (view, comment, like), while also enjoying a wealth of health channel videos, curated recipe recommendations, and a convenient BMI calculator.
+Users can easily post content and engage in social interactions (view, comment, like), while also enjoying a wealth of health channel videos, curated recipe recommendations, and a convenient BMI and calories calculator.

 ## Installation